List of non-coherent units of measurement: Football field (length)

 A football field is often used as a comparative measurement of length when talking about distances that may be hard to comprehend when stated in terms of standard units.

 An American football field is usually understood to be 100 yd long, though it is technically 120 yd when including the two 10 yd long end zones.
 The field is 160 ft wide.

 An association football pitch may vary within limits of 90–120 m in length and 45–90 m in width.
 The recommended field size is 105 × 68 m for major competitions such as the FIFA World Cup, UEFA European Championship and UEFA Champions League.

 A Canadian football field is 65 yd wide and 150 yd long, including two 20 yd long end zones.

 Block

 In most US cities, a city block is between 1/16 and 1/8 mi.
 In Manhattan, the measurement "block" usually refers to a north–south block, which is 1/20 mi.
 Sometimes people living in places (like Manhattan) with a regularly spaced street grid will speak of long blocks and short blocks.
-Within a typical large North American city, it is often only possible to travel along east–west and north–south streets, so travel distance between two points is often given in the number of blocks east–west plus the number north–south (known to mathematicians as the Manhattan Metric).
+Within a typical large North American city, it is often only possible to travel along east–west and north–south streets, so travel distance between two points is often given in the number of blocks east–west plus the number north–south (known to mathematicians as the Manhattan distance).